ang3lo-azevedo/galaxy-book5-pro-linux/readme.md

 If you like, you can run the script [necessary-verbs.sh](sound/necessary-verbs.sh) to "turn on" the speakers but note that you will need to run this periodically and/or create some kind of service that runs it in the background on certain events or a certain schedule (a bit like is shown in the Manjaro thread linked above).

 Some of the config files and other logs from my capturing of this list (essentially: running Windows in a QEMU container, mapping the audio devices to the QEMU container, installing the audio drivers within the virtual Windows environment, playing sound from within the QEMU container, and capturing the output into a log file) you can find in the [sound](./sound/) folder of this repository.

-TODO how to continue narrowing down the necessary verb list and then package it for an upstream patch?

 ## Battery